Downtown Chili Cookoff

 We ask volunteers from the community to sample each entry in each category and to record their impressions on a judging sheet.
 Then they rank their choices.
 If you want to, you can take a look at the judge’s comments after all judging is complete and results are announced.

-Judges will be told that they should vote for the chili, as defined by the ICS, based on the following major considerations:
+Judges will be told that they should vote for the chili based on the following major considerations:

 - The principle ingredients in “chili” are meat or any combination of meats cooked with red or green chili peppers.